maxpoletaev/van/README.md

 ## How do I create a parametrized provider?

-Create a wrapper function for your provider.
-No need to specify the exact return type for it:
+Create a wrapper function for your provider:

 ```go
 func newLoggerProvider(logLevel string) interface{} {